Bob Hepple: Career

 He was a lecturer in law at the University of the Witwatersrand (1959–62), and practised as an Advocate at the Johannesburg Bar (1962–63).
 He was active as a student leader against racial segregation in the universities, worked as an adviser and assistant in the South African Congress of Trade Unions, and participated in the underground struggle against apartheid.
 He acted as legal adviser to Nelson Mandela in his trial for incitement in 1962, and was arrested at Liliesleaf Farm, Rivonia, with leaders of the African National Congress and Communist Party on 11 July 1963.
 He was held in 90-day detention without trial.
 "Hepple was also one of the original Rivonia Trial accused", "he was discharged on 30 October 1963", and managed to escape to England in November 1963.

 He went as a graduate student to Clare College, Cambridge (1964–1966) and was appointed to a lectureship in law at the University of Nottingham (1966–1968), returning to Cambridge as a Fellow of Clare College and university lecturer (1969–1976).
 He became Professor of Social and Labour Law in the University of Kent at Canterbury (1976) and a chairman of Industrial Tribunals (full-time 1977–82, part-time 1974–77, 1982–1993).
-He was appointed Professor of English Law at University College London (1982–93) and was dean and head of the Department of Laws at UCL (1989–1993).
+He was appointed Professor of English Law at University College London (1982–93) and was dean and head of the Faculty of Laws (1989–1993).
 In 1993 he was elected Master of Clare College Cambridge (until 2003), and was appointed Professor of Law in the university (1995–2001).
 He was elected as a Fellow of the British Academy in 2003.
 He has been awarded honorary doctorates in law by the University of the Witwatersrand, University of Cape Town, University College London, University of Kent, and the Universita degli Studi di Bari, Italy, and was Hon.
 Professor of Law in the University of Cape Town (1999–2006).
 The honour of Knight Bachelor was bestowed on him for services to legal studies in 2004.
 In 2013 he was awarded the first Labour Law Research Network Award for Distinguished Contributions to Labour Law.
 In 2014 he received the South African Order of Luthuli (Gold) for his exceptional contribution to the struggle for democracy and human rights.